XpiritCommunityEvents/HOL/myfirstaction.md

 ...
 ```

-## Only trigger workflow on new issue created
+# If time permits: Only trigger workflow on new issue created

 See: [Webhook events and payloads - Issues](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues)
 ```